Innovation to Market A 2025 Summer I (UCSD)

 • New Venture Creation.
 10th Edition, Stephen Spinelli, Jr. and Robert Adams McGraw-Hill, Irwin, New York New York

 • This is a required textbook by the department.
-However, to reduce the cost of textbooks for students, I decided to make this an optional reading for this year.
+However, I decided to make this an optional reading for this year to reduce the cost of textbooks for students.

 CLASSROOM PROCEDURE

-• The course meets 10 times for 2 hours and 50 minutes each time, with 10 minutes break.
+• The course meets 10 times for 2 hours and 50 minutes, with a 10-minute break.
 Class sessions will begin and end on time.
-Please be punctual so that you do not miss the initial thrust of the discussions or disturb others.
+Please be punctual so you do not miss the initial thrust of the discussions or disturb others.

-• If you need to miss a class, please post on the discord channel in advance.
+• If you need to miss a class, please post on the canvas forum in advance.

 • Keep in mind class participation is part of your grade.